groc-prog/pyneo4j-ogm/docs/DatabaseClient.md

 client = await Pyneo4jClient().connect(uri="<connection-uri-to-database>", auth=("<username>", "<password>"), max_connection_pool_size=10, ...)
 ```

 After connecting the client, you will be able to run any cypher queries against the database.
-Should you try to run a query without connecting to a database first (it happens to the best of us), you will get a `NotConnectedToDatabase` exception.
+Should you try to run a query without connecting to a database first (it happens to the best of us), you will get a `NotConnectedError` exception.

 ### Closing an existing connection